X278-2016/team-11/README.md

 ## Displaying Data

 On the dashboard.html webpage, the current User's tasks should be displayed.
 To retrieve these Tasks, a new endpoint should be added to the `TaskResource.java` file that accepts a User id as a parameter and returns a list of Tasks.

+## Running the Django application

+First, run `npm install && bower install` to make sure all dependencies are included.
+Next, navigate into the "djangodispatcher" service.
+Once here, run `"./node_modules/.bin/webpack" -d`.
+This command will look inside the "index.js" and "webpack.config.js" files and compile the react code appropriately.
+This command should be run each time react code is edited.
+After that, run `python manage.py makemigrations dispatcher`.
+This prepares the database migrations for the dispatcher application based on the models.
+After the migrations have been prepared, run `python manage.py migrate`.
+These commands should be run each time a model is updated to create the necessary database table changes.
+Finally, run `python manage.py runserver`.

+Commands:

+`"./node_modules/.bin/webpack" -d`

+`python manage.py makemigrations dispatcher`

+`python manage.py migrate`

+`python manage.py runserver`